DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ## Advanced / Gameplay Related

 ### What is the Gear Score?
-Gear Score is the average level of the equipment you wear.
+**Gear Score** is the average level of the equipment you wear.
 This is calculated by averaging every non-weapon gear you have equipped, plus the highest level weapon you have (excluding destructive).

+### Hmm..
+Why Am I Leveling so Slow?
+At most cases (such as Deploy Farm Bot task), your **Gear Score** affects your EXP Gain exponentially.
+It is advised to have your Gear Score closer to your Character Level so that you gain more optimal EXP Gain.

+### What is Global Skip?
+Explanation around Global / Time Skip can be found on [Time Skip's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fglobal_skip.md)

 ### Does the game support trading among players?
 Yes, partially.
 You can send items to other players, but there isn't a system that forces the other person to give something in exchange.
 Most trades are conducted with trust.
 You can't gift BTC and key fragments to other players.
 Only Healing Items, Ammo, Materials, Hash Processors, AI Cores and other types of items.